Core Concepts of Rotation and Term-Limit Design

 Constitutional compatibility and juridical durability.

-Durable eligibility architecture must operate within the constitutional structure and governing legal precedent applicable to the institution.
+Durable eligibility architecture must operate within the governing constitutional structure and applicable legal precedent.
 Eligibility rules that conflict with constitutional allocation of authority or established judicial doctrine remain vulnerable to invalidation regardless of drafting quality.
 Durable designs therefore account for constitutional structure and controlling precedent so that the rule remains legally sustainable across election cycles.

-Durability therefore reflects the interaction between rule location, rule design, and governing constitutional structure.
-Constitutional anchoring protects the rule from ordinary institutional modification, while self-executing and mechanically specified eligibility architecture protects the rule from erosion through administration, litigation, reinterpretation, or replacement across successive election cycles.
+Durability reflects the interaction between rule location, rule design, and governing constitutional structure.
+Constitutional anchoring protects the rule from ordinary institutional modification, while mechanically specified eligibility architecture protects the rule from erosion through administration, litigation, reinterpretation, or replacement across successive election cycles.

 Institutional Immune Response

-An institutional reaction in which governing structures act to preserve stability or existing authority arrangements in response to perceived structural disruption.
+An institutional reaction in which governing structures act to preserve stability or existing institutional arrangements in response to perceived structural disruption.

 Institutional Autoimmune Response